-Acetabular protrusio (also known as acetabular protrusion) is intrapelvic displacement of the medial wall of the acetabulum.
+Acetabular protrusio (also known as acetabular protrusion) is intrapelvic displacement of the acetabulum and femoral head, so that the femoral head projects medial to the ischioilial line.
+It should be differentiated from coxa profunda.

-Characterized by progressive protrusio in middle aged women, May be associated with OA and May be familial.
+Characterised by progressive protrusio in middle aged women.
+The condition may be associated with osteoarthritis and may be familial.

 - psoriatic arthropathy